Spin excitations of half-doped bilayer manganites: intermediate phase: Discussion: comparison with experiments, and predictions.

-Finally, we present the best fit which we obtained for the INS data for magnons in the half-doped bilayer manganite \BCom{Pr}{Ca}{0.9}{Sr}{0.1}\cite{Johnstone} after our thorough exploration of parameter ranges and different phases for the localized spin model here studied.
-In figure~\ref{FIG17} we exhibit the calculated magnons, comparing them with the experimental data by Johnstone \emph{et al.}~\cite{Johnstone}.
-An improvement with respect to previous fits, is given by the fact that we are also able to describe the dispersion in the shaded region near II which is clearly present in the measured upper magnon bands (above the gap): we find this is due to our inclusion of NNN inter-chain couplings $\As$ and $\Bs$, and their delicate interplay with the value of NN inter-chain coupling $\A$ for the determination of the gaps and dispersion of the bands near I and II.
-Our best fit to the experimental data in half-doped bilayer compounds~\cite{Johnstone} appears represented by figure~\ref{FIG17}, and corresponds to a generalized CE phase, with the following non-zero magnetic couplings (in meV): $\Fp (=\F)= 10.89$, $\A(=\Ap) =3.6$, $\Az (=\Bz) =0.88$, $\As=0.5$, $\Bs=-3.4$ and $\D=0.074$.
-For this particular phase, we did not use equations~\eqref{EQ1.b} for the spin magnitudes, instead we found that we optimized our fit with: $S_1=1.8$ and $S_2=1.7$ (i.e. $ \delta= 0.2 $), and $\theta=0$.
+Finally, we present the best fit which we obtained for the INS data for magnons in the half-doped bilayer manganite \BCom{Pr}{Ca}{0.9}{Sr}{0.1}~\cite{Johnstone} after our thorough exploration of parameter ranges and different phases for the localized spin model here studied.
+In figure~\ref{FIG-8-n} we exhibit the calculated magnons, comparing them with the experimental data by Johnstone~\emph{et al.}~\cite{Johnstone}.
+An improvement with respect to previous fits, is given by the fact that we are also able to describe the dispersion in the shaded region near II which is clearly present in the measured upper magnon bands (above the gap).
+We find this is due to our inclusion of NNN inter-chain couplings $\As$ and $\Bs$ not considered in previous fits, and their delicate interplay with the value of NN inter-chain coupling $\A$ for the determination of the gaps and dispersion of the bands near I and II.
+Our best fit to the experimental data in half-doped bilayer compounds~\cite{Johnstone} appears represented by solid lines in figure~\ref{FIG-8-n}, and corresponds to a generalized CE phase with $\theta=0$, and the following non-zero magnetic couplings (in meV): $\Fp $($=\F$)$=10.89$, $\A$($=\Ap$)$=3.6$, $\Az$($=\Bz$)$=0.88$, $\As=0.5$, $\Bs=-3.4$ and $\D=0.074$.
+For this particular phase, we did not use equations~\eqref{EQ1.b} for the spin magnitudes, instead we found that we optimized our fit with: $S_1=1.8$ and $S_2=1.7$ (i.e. $\delta=0.2$).
+In this case the frustration, due to the $\Bs$ coupling between \Mn{3} sites in consecutive chains, is similar to that proposed by Johnstone~\cite{Johnstone} with $\Ad$ but has different effects on the energies of the magnons as seen in figure~\ref{FIG-6}.
+As in figure~\ref{FIG-7-n}, we have seen that considering $\theta=8$ degrees, again affects the lowest magnon branches, separating these from the experimental magnon data, more noticeably near the $\Gamma$ and $2X$ points.